 - Case specifics

-- · Completeness of the information received
+- Completeness of the information received

 - CMS requirements

 - State or federal requirements

-7.9 Services Exempt from Prior Authorization - Services not listed on the Prior Authorization (PA) Requirement list do not require PA.
-This may be verified by checking a requirement at: http://fbhp.com.
+7.9 Services Exempt from Prior Authorization

+If services are not listed in the addendum in back of manual or on the up-to-date prior authorization list maintained on the FBHP website, they do not require Prior Authorization.
+This may be verified by checking a requirement at https://fbhealthplans.com/mapd-provider/.